Data Privacy Statement

 LDM Global is a premier information management and litigation support solutions provider – specializing in data recovery, computer forensics, large scale electronic and paper based disclosure services and international projects.
 Protecting the privacy of our clients is of paramount importance to LDM Global.

-If there is any conflict between the policies in this statement and the Principles, the Principles will govern.
-This statement outlines the LDM Global general policy and practices for implementing the Principles, including the types of information we gather, how we use it, and the choices affected individuals have regarding our use of, and their ability to correct, that information.
+This statement outlines the LDM Global general policy, including the types of information we gather, how we use it, and the choices affected individuals have regarding our use of, and their ability to correct, that information.

 This statement applies to all personal information we handle (except as noted below), including online, off-line, and manually processed data.
 For purposes of this statement, “personal information” means information that:

 - Is transferred from the EU or Switzerland to the United States